Steven Moffat: The Unfriend

 On 13 February 2020, Chichester Festival Theatre announced that the play The Unfriend, written by Moffat, was intended to have its world premiere as part of the 2020 Festival Theatre season in the Minerva Theatre.
 However, due to the COVID-19 pandemic the play's opening night was postponed until 26 May 2022.
 It was directed by Mark Gatiss and featured Amanda Abbington, Frances Barber, Reece Shearsmith, and Michael Simkins.
-Following a successful run in Chichester, the play transferred to the Criterion Theatre, London, in January 2023.
+Following a successful run in Chichester, the play transferred to the Criterion Theatre, London, in January 2023, and thence, with Sarah Alexander as Debbie, and Lee Mack as Peter, to Wyndham's Theatre in January 2024.